Mexican Grilled Sea Bass

 • sea salt and fresh ground pepper

-I have been “hammering” the idea of mis en place lately.
-With a dish that cooks this quickly, you need everything prepped prior to grilling the fish – including the avocado crema, the mango salsa, and any side dishes.
+1. Make the mango salsa – I have been “hammering” the idea of mis en place lately.
+With a dish that cooks this quickly, you need everything prepped prior to grilling the fish.
+Add all prepared ingredients to a bowl, and stir to combine.

-So, prepare the mango salsa and the avocado crema.
-Rinse and pat dry the fish portions, then rub the oil, and season with salt and pepper.
-Get any side dishes going.
+3. Grill the sea bass – Last, but not least, grill the sea bass.
 Preheat your grill or stove top grill pan to very high heat.
+Rub the fish with a bit of oil, and season it with salt and pepper.
 When everything else is ready, cook the fish on both sides (and the top if applicable).
 My sea bass was about 2 inches thick.
 I seared it about 1 1/2 minutes on 3 sides… Perfection!

-To plate the fish, spoon a puddle of that tasty avocado crema on the plate.
-Top with the fish and a generous scoop of mango salsa.
+4. Plate the sea bass – To plate the fish, spoon a puddle of that tasty avocado crema on the plate.
+Top with the fish and top with a generous scoop of mango salsa.
 I know you’ll love it.

 A white square plate with a portion of Mexican grilled sea bass atop avocado crema, and topped with mango salsa.